Msglet Join the waitlist

 Fix a typo in a name or a phone number without leaving the table.
 Search is diacritic-insensitive — type γιοτα and you'll find Γιώτα, Γιότα, ΓΙΏΤΑ.
 Sounds small.
 Saves an hour.

-Drop next month's list and Msglet asks: "this looks like an updated version — merge new entries, or treat as fresh?"
+Drop next month's CSV (or re-sync your Contacts) and Msglet asks: "this looks like an updated version — merge new entries, or treat as fresh?"
 Your selections, edits, and exclusions for everyone in both lists survive intact.

 Multi-week workflow, persisted.